speakeasy-sdks/firehydrant-go-sdk/docs/sdks/runbooks/README.md

 | ------------------ | ------------------ | ------------------ |
 | sdkerrors.SDKError | 4XX, 5XX           | \*/\*              |

-## Delete
+## Get

-Delete a runbook and make it unavailable for any future incidents.
+Get a runbook and all its configuration

 ### Example Usage